 For South Florida residents, it’s highly recommended to install radiant barrier attic insulation.
 These are a type of heat-reflective system which are usually made from aluminum foil and various backing such as sheathing, kraft paper, film overlay, or cardboard.
 Radiant barriers are normally located between rafters, joists, or wall studs.
 Those installed in walls or on the attic floor should be perforated to allow water vapor to pass through.
 Radiant barrier insulation effectively deflects exterior heat, thereby keeping the home cooler and also saves considerably on electrical usage.

-Attic insulation repair or replacement is best left to professionals – at Art Plumbing, AC & Electric we provide a variety of attic insulation and renovation solutions.
+Attic insulation repair or replacement is best left to professionals – at Art Plumbing, Air Conditioning & Electric we provide a variety of attic insulation and renovation solutions.
 Contact us today and let one of our Home Comfort Consultants help you get the right insulation for your home and budget.

 For Immediate Emergency Assistance Call 1-800-475-1504